Travel & Teach - Indonesia

 If you are able to secure work with a good school, then they will apply for such a permit on your behalf.
 If you have managed to prearrange a job, take a letter of confirmation to the Indonesian embassy before leaving for Indonesia.
 Your employer should be able to do the rest on arrival.
 However you should be aware that your visa is only valid for as long as you stay with this one named employer.
 The best bet is to check out the specific requirements before you travel, so see the useful numbers section below.

-A Global English Level 2 TESOL will significantly enhance your job prospects, as will a degree.
-We would recommend at the very least you take a Global English Level 1 TESOL or a Weekend TEFL before you go.
+A Global English Level 3 TESOL will significantly enhance your job prospects, as will a degree.
+We would recommend at the very least you take a Global English Level 2 TESOL or level 2 with a specialism, as listed on the right, before you go.

 Much of the work is with young people so experience with children is helpful.
 Indonesian youngsters are unfailingly polite with few of the discipline problems associated with European youngsters.
 Most students are very motivated to learn English although do not expect heated debates on controversial political topics.
 If you are lucky enough to secure any work with an oil-related company, it can pay up to 3 times as much as teaching general English.
 Otherwise you can expect a monthly salary 8-9,000 000 Indonesian Rupiah per month.